Skip to main content

 Courses for Trainers prepare Active Child Care Health Consultants (CCHCs) and other early childhood professional trainers to provide required trainings and technical assistance to early educators in their local communities in North Carolina.
 Early childhood professional trainers include those who typically provide one or more of the following NC DCDEE approved trainings to groups of early educators:

-- All application responses must be accurate, complete, and thorough based on what the sections of the application asks to be included.
+• Responses to all application questions must be accurate, complete, and thorough.
 Incomplete applications will not be considered.

 Infant Toddler Safe Sleep and SIDS Risk Reduction (ITS-SIDS) Course for Trainers